Account Operating Rules

 "Account" means the applicable account opened by you with us in accordance with these Rules;

-"Available Balance" means the total of all money deposited into your Account, taking into consideration the balance of any winnings/losses from closed Bets, plus the balance of winnings/losses on open Bets, plus any credit limit minus any Volatility Requirement;
+"Available Balance" means the total of all money deposited into your Account, taking into consideration the balance of any winnings/losses from closed Bets, plus the balance of winnings/losses on open Bets, plus any trading facility limit minus any Volatility Requirement;

 “Bet” means a Spread Bet or a Fixed Odds Bet and “Betting” shall be construed accordingly.